Compare all Apple MacBook

 The Apple MacBook Pro 13 inches is powerful enough to handle all your demanding programs.
-The starter model has a 1.4GHz 4-core Intel Core i5 processor and 8GB RAM.
-That's enough to edit your holiday photos.
-Do you edit a lot of photos?
-Choose the 2.4GHz i5 processor.
-If you also want to edit videos, the model with the Intel Core i7 processor is the best choice for you.
+The starter model has a 1.4GHz, 4-core Intel Core i5 processor and 8GB RAM.
+This is enough to edit your holiday photos.
+Want to edit a large amount of photos?
+Choose the 2.0GHz i5 processor.
+If you also like to edit videos, a model with an Intel Core i7 processor is the best choice for you.

 Air: surprisingly fast

 The Apple MacBook Air is available with an Intel Core i3, Intel Core i5, or Intel Core i7 processor.
 You can get an Apple MacBook Air model for any usage situation.
 The processors have a lower clock speed and fewer cores than the ones you find in the Apple MacBook Pro 13 inches.
 On the other hand, these models are energy efficient.
 This makes the Apple MacBook Air particularly suitable if you're often on the go.

 On the go

 The Apple MacBook Pro 16 inches is larger, so it's a bit harder to transport because it doesn't fit in your backpack as easily.
 As a result, it's mostly suitable if you're not on the go very often.
 If power is more important to you than transportability, the Apple MacBook 16 inches is the best choice for you.

 Pro 13 inches: power for on the go